nikhil-sopala/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
-Building modern data warehouse with SQL Server,Icluding ETL process,data modelling  and analytics

 # Data Warehouse Project

 ## Overview

-This project focuses on building a data warehouse using SQL Server.
-It demonstrates how raw data from different source systems can be loaded and organized into a structured data warehouse for analytical purposes.
+This project demonstrates the development of a data warehouse using **SQL Server** and **T-SQL**.

+The project integrates data from CRM and ERP source systems and transforms the data through a layered data warehouse architecture consisting of **Bronze, Silver, and Gold layers**.

+The Gold layer follows a **Star Schema** design to provide business-ready data for analytical purposes.

+## Architecture

-The project follows a layered architecture consisting of Bronze, Silver, and Gold layers.
+The data warehouse follows a three-layer architecture:

+- **Bronze Layer** – Stores raw data from the source systems.
+- **Silver Layer** – Cleans, standardizes, and transforms the raw data.
+- **Gold Layer** – Contains business-ready data organized into a Star Schema.

+Detailed architecture, data flow, and data model diagrams are available in the `docs/` folder.

 ## Bronze Layer